InsertKoinIO/koin/docs/quickstart/kotlin.md

 }
 ```

-## The application
+## The sample application

-In our small app we need to have 2 components:
+The sample application has four Kotlin files:

-* HelloMessageData - hold data
+* HelloMessageData - Data container
-* HelloService - use and display data from HelloMessageData
+* HelloService - Extracts and manipulates data from HelloMessageData for display
-* HelloApplication - retrieve and use HelloService
+* HelloApplication - Utilize the injected HelloService instance and print data to the console
+* HelloModule - Configures injectables

-### Data holder
+### Data container

 Let's create a `HelloMessageData` data class to hold our data: